SLColonies/Public/_docs/clay.md

 author: temujin
 tags: [features]
 ---
-The SLC Tree allows players to gather logs which can be further cut down into various sizes of wooden planks and scraps.
-These are used in Carpentry & Smithing to product various tools, weapons, furniture & decorations.
+The clay mound is a gatherable which allows players to gather clumps of clay, using a basket.
+This clay can be brought over to a pottery station to make various jars and pots which are further used in gathering processes.
+Such as gathering water, milk, honey and so on.

 **Price:** L$200<br>
 **Markeplace Listing**: TBC<br>